gootara-org/ios-image-util/README.md

 OVERVIEW:
 ---------
 This tiny Java application generate all size of icon & launch image files with PNG format for various version of iOS.
-Support devices - iPhone, iPad and optionally supports Apple Watch, CarPlay, Mac.
+Support iPhone, iPad and optionally supports Apple Watch, CarPlay, Mac.
-"Asset Catalogs(Image Set)" is also supported.

 ![alt text](https://raw.github.com/gootara-org/ios-image-util/master/ios-image-util/docs/screen.png "GUI")

 To generate images, just drop original icon PNG file (1024 x 1024 pixels recommended) to the window and press "Generate" button.
-Scaled images will be generated automatically with appropriate filename.
+Contents.json and scaled images going to be generated with appropriate filename.
 For compatibility maintenance, iOS 6 icon can specify separately, but usually does not need to set for it.
 Also icon and launch images especially for iPad can be specified.
-(If not specified, same images as iPhone will be applied.)
+(If not set, same images as iPhone will be used.)

-Optionally, Apple Watch, CarPlay and Mac icon can specify separately, too.
+Optionally, Apple Watch, CarPlay and Mac icon could set separately, too.
 These are not requirement.
 You should set these images only when you want to generate.
-*Icon for Apple Watch will be generated to 24 bits RGB PNG, without alpha channel.
+*Icon for Apple Watch generate as 24 bits RGB PNG, without alpha channel.

 The launch images are also optional.
-A square PNG file (1536 x 1536 pixels recommended) is suitable for the launch image set.
+Square PNG file 2048 x 2048 pixels recommended.
-The original picture gonna be put in the center of each size of launch images.
-(Some scaling options are available.)
-Normally, the background-color will be guessed automatically, but also can be specified.
-1536 x 1536 square shape is not a requirement, but it's easy way to generate universal launch images.
+The square shape is not a requirement, but it's easy way to generate universal launch images.

 ![alt text](https://raw.github.com/gootara-org/ios-image-util/master/ios-image-util/docs/settings.png "Settings")

 Each settings can be specified by using command line options.
 This means generating process can be automated by using command line options with no gui.

-The XML property file is supported.
-You can store properties to the XML file and load it on next execution.
+You can store settings to XML property file and load next time.
-How to load XML - use menu or drop to the upper half of window or command-line options.
 Individual command-line options are stronger than XML property file.

-Moreover, from Ver 2.0, restore last settings at the next startup.
+From Ver 2.0, last settings will be restored automatically at the next startup.
-Settings can clear or reset by using command-line options.
-Also, it's possible to clear settings completely by deleting 'ios-image-util.properties' file that the last settings stored.
-This means the last settings will not be restored when executing by jar file from other directories.
+Settings stored to 'ios-image-util.properties' on window closing, this means the last settings will not be restored when executing by jar file from other directories.

-As the extra feature, to generate @3x, @2x, @1x images from one PNG file.
+Extra feature, generating @3x, @2x, @1x images from one PNG file.
-(To drop/select multiple files are supported.)
+(drop/select multiple files are supported.)

 ![alt text](https://raw.github.com/gootara-org/ios-image-util/master/ios-image-util/docs/splitter.png "Splitter")